EC-DIGIT-CSIRC/openai-cti-summarizer/README.md

-# OpenAI and FastAPI - Python example app
+# OpenAI and FastAPI - Text summarization

+This code is losely based on [Oikosohn's](https://github.com/oikosohn/openai-quickstart-fastapi) openai quickstart fastapi repo, which in turn was based on [openai-quickstart-python](https://github.com/openai/openai-quickstart-python).

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [FastAPI](https://fastapi.tiangolo.com/) web framework.
+It uses the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart) and the [FastAPI](https://fastapi.tiangolo.com/) web framework.

+With prompt engineering, we ask openai's gpt-3 model to summarize a CTI text for management.

 ## Setup